Sudhanshu135/HealthXAI-HackOrbit/README.md

 ## 🔚 Final Thoughts

 *HealthX-AI is not just a health app — it's your intelligent wellness companion.*
-By fusing modern AI with a human-centered design, HealthX-AI empowers users to take control of their physical, emotional, and social well-being.
+By fusing modern AI with a human-centered interface, HealthX-AI empowers users to take control of their physical, emotional, and social well-being.

 It’s built for everyone — from tech-savvy patients to busy caregivers — and aims to create a *connected, compassionate, and AI-powered future of healthcare*.